Wondering how we can keep you up to date with payroll changes?

 This new requirement requires the collaboration of payroll, HR and finance professionals.
-This online course delves in more detail than the brief outline provided on payroll and HR legislation Update, enabling delegates to begin preparations and to calculate the ratios using recent data so organisations can ensure compliance and prepare themselves for the inevitable spotlight that will be shone on the published data.
+This online course delves in more detail than the brief outline provided on Payroll update, enabling delegates to begin preparations and to calculate the ratios using recent data so organisations can ensure compliance and prepare themselves for the inevitable spotlight that will be shone on the published data.

-50% off payroll and HR legislation update course for CIPP members
+50% off payroll update course for CIPP members

 - Payment must have been received for membership to qualify for 50% discount